Switzerland

 Zermatt or St. Moritz for families?

-Usually Zermatt, especially for a first European ski trip with kids.
+Usually Zermatt, especially for a first European family ski trip.
 It is car-free, easier to navigate, and more straightforward once you arrive.
-St. Moritz is wonderful, but usually the better fit for travelers who want more scene with their snow.
+St. Moritz is wonderful, but usually the better fit for travelers who want more scene with their snow and already know what a European ski trip looks like.

 Is Switzerland good for non-skiers?

 Very.
-Spa hotels, lake stays, scenic rail journeys, mountain villages, and summer hiking all make Switzerland work beautifully for people who want the view without needing to click into skis at 8:30 a.m.
+Switzerland spa hotels, lake stays, scenic rail journeys, mountain villages, and summer hiking all make Switzerland work beautifully for people who want the view without needing to click into skis at 8:30 a.m.

 What about Swiss sauna etiquette?